 Another approach is to look at whether it can operate independently: Does it work at all in isolation, or only as part of something else?

-As we saw above, all but the lowest-level software is dependent on other software to run; but in many cases one item of software is dependent on the specific data or function provided by another item of software, or is designed to perform (or extend the ability to perform) the same task.
+As we saw above, all but the lowest-level software is dependent on other software to run; but in many cases, one item of software is dependent on the specific data or function provided by another item of software, or is designed to perform (or extend the ability to perform) the same task.

-A final test is to see whether, if you have multiple implementations of the same item of software (more on this in a moment), it has been described consistently.
+A final test is to see if you have multiple implementations of the same item of software (more on this in a moment), if it has been described consistently.
 For example, for two business units who have independently purchased the same SAP ERP software, whether one has documented all the modules as individual applications, while another has grouped them all into a single list entry.

 Criteria Three: Is it a Product or an Instance? 🤔

 The third test to apply is whether the list entry describes a technology product or an implemented instance of one.

-Think of it like a car.
-The software product is like the make/model of your car, whereas the implemented application is your specific car, complete with bumper stickers and that coffee stain on the passenger seat.
+Think of it like a car. 🚗 The software product is like the make/model of your car, whereas the implemented application is your specific car, complete with bumper stickers and that coffee stain on the passenger seat.
 For APM, it’s primarily instances we’re interested in.

-But wait - does that mean you need to record everybody’s unique installation of software on their laptops as separate instances?
+Does that mean you need to record everybody’s unique installation of software on their laptops as separate instances?

-In terms of naming different instances a common approach is to add a suffix with the name of the owning department or business unit to distinguish them - for example, SAP ERP (France) and SAP ERP (Canada).
+In terms of naming different instances, a common approach is to add a suffix with the name of the owning department or business unit to distinguish them.
+For example, SAP ERP (France) and SAP ERP (Canada).

-Criteria Four: Which Parts of the Software Architecture?
+Criteria Four: Which Parts of the Software Architecture? ⚙️

-In Criteria One we looked at the fact that software can be visualised as a vertical ‘stack’, with one layer sitting on top of another.
+In Criteria One we looked at the fact that software can be visualized as a vertical ‘stack’, with one layer sitting on top of another.
 Software also has what we often think of as a ‘horizontal’ structure: The architecture of an individual application itself.

 The simplest standard model of the architecture of an individual application is the so-called three-tier model.
-It breaks any application up into presentation (i.e. its user interface), its logic (i.e. its processes, rules and queries) and its data (i.e. its database or store).
+It breaks any application up into presentation (i.e. its user interface), its logic (i.e. its processes, rules, and queries), and its data (i.e. its database or store).

 This is a good model to test your list items against.

-A classic application, like our favourite SAP ERP example, has all three – a user interface, a logic layer which defines the processes and business rules, and a database.
+A classic application, like our favorite SAP ERP example, has all three – a user interface, a logic layer that defines the processes and business rules, and a database.
 However, other items on your list don’t meet all these criteria.

 Finally, we might also find an application that definitely has a UI and maybe some logic, but no database in which to persist data.
 It might even be a façade, a front end designed to provide a new ‘skin’ over one or more existing applications.
 We might call this a portal.

-Criteria Five: Where Does it Matter?
+Criteria Five: Where Does it Matter? ☝️

 Reading this far, you see that classifying applications is complex.
 Looking down your long list of applications, this can be enough to make your heart sink.
-If you’re going to spend time getting the data right, makes sure you spend it where it matters and learn to ignore the stuff that isn’t going to drive the outcomes you want.
+If you’re going to spend time getting the data right, make sure you spend it where it matters, and learn to ignore the stuff that isn’t going to drive the outcomes you want.

 If the business objective is to cut cost, for example, then your ERP system is likely to be high up on the list, but you’re probably less worried about the Excel sheet; if on the other hand, the objective is managed risk or regulatory compliance, then the Excel may become very important if it performs a critical function or processes sensitive data.